Big cat territory...

 If you want to make big money then corporate law is for you.
 However, before you do think about committing to this area law, you should know that it is very competitive, you will be working insane hours and often be under immense pressure.

-A ‘Day in the Life’ of Michael Smith, Trainee Solicitor at Ashurst.
+A ‘Day in the Life’ of Katherine Munn, commercial solicitor, Irwin Mitchell

 What’s the first thing you do when you get into the office?

-What sort of hours do you put in as a corporate law trainee?
+What sort of hours do you put in as a corporate law associate?

-How much do you correspond with senior colleagues and clients on a daily basis?
+How much do you correspond with trainees, senior colleagues, and clients on a daily basis?

 Interview with Sarah Moir-Porteous, trainee solicitor at Shearman & Sterling.